psalaets/www-source/src/posts/2015-02-10-friction-and-bounce-in-p2.md

 title: Friction and bounce in p2.js
 layout: post
 twitter_url: https://twitter.com/paulsalaets/status/565141470278348802
-meta_description: Controlling friction and bounce of bodies in the p2 physics engine
+metaDescription: Controlling friction and bounce of bodies in the p2 physics engine
 ---

 p2 is a JavaScript 2D physics library that works in the browser and node.
 Setting an object's friction and bounce is not obvious at first glance.